TOI-6894

 TOI-6894 is a star in the constellation Leo.
-Its apparent magnitude of 18.22 is below naked eye vision.
+Its apparent magnitude of 18.22 is far below naked eye visibility.
 Based on parallax measurements, it lies at a distance of 238 ly.
-The star was first described in 2003 by the 2MASS survey, and was analysed by the TESS satellite in search for transiting exoplanets.
+The star was first catalogued in 2003 by the 2MASS survey, and was analysed by the TESS satellite in search for transiting exoplanets.

 This is a red dwarf of spectral class M5.0.
 It has 0.207 times the Sun's mass, 0.2276 times the Sun's radius, and a mere 0.38% of the solar luminosity.
-Its effective temperature of 3000 K give it a typical hue.
-The iron-to-hydrogen abundance ratio, a metallicity indicator, is 40% more than that of the Sun.
+Its effective temperature of 3000 K give it a typical red hue.
+The iron-to-hydrogen abundance ratio, a metallicity indicator, is 40% higher than that of the Sun.
 As of 2025, the discovery of TOI-6894 b makes the star the least massive star known to host a transiting gas planet.

 Planetary system

 In 2019 Transiting Exoplanet Survey Satellite (TESS) discovered periodic dips on TOI-6894's brightness, which could be a signature of an exoplanet that periodically transits its host star as seen from Earth.
-Confirmation was made by a team of scientists lead by Edward M. Bryant, which used photometry and Doppler spectroscopy to confidently confirm that the dips were caused by an exoplanet.
-Named TOI-6894 b, where TOI is "TESS Object of Interest", this exoplanet has an orbital period of about 3.37 days and an average separation of 0.026 AU.
-This somewhat close separation mean it is receiving 5.5 times the radiation Earth receives from the Sun.
+Confirmation was made by a team of scientists led by Edward M. Bryant, which used photometry and Doppler spectroscopy to confidently confirm that the dips were caused by an exoplanet.
+Named TOI-6894 b, where TOI is "TESS Object of Interest", this exoplanet has an orbital period of about 3.37 days and an average separation from its host star of 0.026 AU.
+This somewhat close orbit mean it is receiving 5.5 times the radiation Earth receives from the Sun.
 The equilibrium temperature is 418 K, assuming an albedo of 0.1.